neondatabase/website/content/docs/conceptual-guides/branching.md

 ## Delete a branch

 Deleting a branch is a permanent action.
-Deleting a branch also deletes the branch endpoint.
+Deleting a branch also deletes the branch endpoint, which is the compute instance associated with the branch.

 To delete a branch: